opensearch-project/opensearch-build-libraries/DEVELOPER_GUIDE.md

 Use Java 11 for Jenkins jobs CI.
 This means you must have a JDK 11 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.
 Download Java 11 from [here](https://adoptium.net/releases.html?variant=openjdk11).

 #### NVM and Node
+Use node to run Groovy and Jenskinsfiles Lint.
 Install [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to use the Node version defined in [OpenSearch-Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards) repository `.nvmrc` file as it is required.

 Use the official [nvm guide](https://github.com/nvm-sh/nvm#installing-and-updating) to install nvm and corresponding Node version.